Suppliers in the UK

 The ‘added-value’ products – not all of which will be available in the UK and of those which are some are only traded commercially – range from furniture components and flooring ‘blanks’ through solid and engineered pre-finished hardwood flooring, hardwood pre-finished flooring generally the most commonly available, to engineered wood products from wood I-joists to glulam beams for construction to factory-engineered wood-frame homes.

 Suppliers in Canada

 For products at source, follow the links to individual Canada Wood UK partner association web sites where you will find details of their member companies and in some cases lists of their products with, for more comprehensive product information and current export market involvement, links to their own web sites.

-Please use the ‘Contact Us’ link on the left should you require further information.
+Please email us should you require further information.